 In the Air:

 Flying can be more challenging because flexibility is reduced.
-Many airlines do not offer gluten-free meals, and many airport restaurants do not offer gluten-free menu options.
-In addition, there are multiple security regulations in place that may inhibit travelers from bringing their own gluten-free food items.
+Not all airlines offer gluten-free food, and many airport restaurants do not offer gluten-free menu options.
+In addition, security regulations may inhibit travelers from bringing their own gluten-free food items.
 However, once again, a little research and planning can make your trip less stressful and more likely to keep you well-nourished and healthy.

 First, research your airline.
 Some airlines offer special meals for individuals following certain diets including gluten-free.
 Only a few indicate that their meals are approved and monitored by a registered dietitian.
 Therefore, it is up to you to contact the airline regarding their gluten-free standards.
 Most airlines require customers to pre-order special meals 24-72 hours in advance.